Business

 So what is a BAA?
 A BAA, or Business Associate Agreement, is a contract between a HIPAA-covered entity, such as a registered dietitian who handles protected health information (PHI), and a business associate, or any company that has access to, and regularly works with, PHI.
 A BAA agreement is legally mandated by the HITECH Act of 2009.

-Why Do You Need a BAA?
+Why do you need a BAA?

 The main focus of a BAA in healthcare is to hold business associates (BAs) accountable for HIPAA non-compliance and to establish a plan if PHI is leaked.

-Who Needs a BAA Under HIPAA?
+Who needs a BAA under HIPAA?

 Business associates may be hard to identify.
 For dietitians and nutritionists, the most common business associates are: